m5ghanba/skema/README.md

 SKeMa supports a few model types, selectable via the --model-type flag::

-1. **`model_full`** (default): Uses all available data including Sentinel-2 bands, bathymetry, and substrate information.
-This model provides the most accurate predictions but requires bathymetry and substrate static files.

-2. **`model_s2bandsandindices_only`**: Uses only Sentinel-2 bands and derived spectral indices.
-This model does not require bathymetry or substrate files, making it suitable for areas outside British Columbia or when static files are unavailable.
+1. **`model_s2bandsandindices_only`** (default): Uses only Sentinel-2 bands and derived spectral indices.
+This model does not require bathymetry or substrate files, making it suitable for areas outside British Columbia or when these static files are unavailable.

+2. **`model_full`**: Uses Sentinel-2 bands, as well as bathymetry, and substrate information.

 3. **`model_ensemble`**: An ensemble model that combines predictions from both `model_full` and `model_s2bandsandindices_only` by averaging their outputs.
-This model requires the same static files as `model_full` (bathymetry, slope, substrate) and can provide more robust predictions by leveraging both modeling approaches.
+This model requires the same static files as `model_full` (bathymetry and substrate) and can provide more robust predictions by leveraging both modeling approaches.

 If `--model-type` is not specified, the tool defaults to `model_s2bandsandindices_only`.

+> ⚠️ **Stati File**
+>
+> As noted above, model_full and model_ensemble require additional static files.
+These files must be downloaded and placed in the appropriate folder within the SKeMa installation directory.
+Detailed instructions are provided in [Static Files](#️-static-files) Section.
+In practice, the default model (model_s2bandsandindices_only) achieves accuracy that is often comparable to model_full and model_ensemble.
+Therefore, it is recommended when minimizing computation time and resource usage is important.

 ### Optional Flags

-`--use-bops-substrate` (model_full and model_ensemble only): By default, model_full and model_ensemble use a substrate layer derived from a Random Forest (RF) model.
+`--use-bops-substrate`: By default, model_full and model_ensemble use a substrate layer derived from a Random Forest (RF) model.
 When --use-bops-substrate is set, SKeMa instead uses substrate layers from the Bottom Patches (BoPs) dataset.
 Each substrate source has its own trained model weights, which are downloaded automatically.
-This flag cannot be used with model_s2bandsandindices_only.

-`--soft-substrate-masking` *(model_full and model_ensemble only)*: When set, kelp pixels that overlap with sandy or muddy substrate classes are reclassified to 0 (no kelp).
-Use this with care — depending on substrate data quality in your area, it may remove a notable number of true kelp pixels.
+`--soft-substrate-masking`: When set, kelp pixels that overlap with sandy or muddy substrate classes are reclassified to 0 (no kelp).
+Use this with care - depending on substrate data quality in your area, it may remove a notable number of true kelp pixels significantly increasing omission error while providing only a modest reduction in commission error.

-`--eelgrass-masking` *(all model types)*: When set, kelp pixels that fall within eelgrass polygons from the [BC Marine Conservation Analysis (BCMCA) eelgrass dataset](https://bcmca.ca/data/eco_vascplants_eelgrass_polygons/) are reclassified to 0 (no kelp).
-Eelgrass (*Zostera marina*) is a marine vascular plant that provides important habitat — kelp predictions overlapping with it are likely false positives.
+`--eelgrass-masking`: When set, kelp pixels that fall within eelgrass polygons from the [BC Marine Conservation Analysis (BCMCA) eelgrass dataset](https://bcmca.ca/data/eco_vascplants_eelgrass_polygons/) are reclassified to 0 (no kelp).
+Eelgrass (*Zostera marina*) is a marine vascular plant that provides important habitat.
+Kelp predictions overlapping with it are likely false positives.
 This flag is specific to British Columbia.
 It can be combined with `--soft-substrate-masking`.

 When either or both masking flags are set, a single combined `_masked.tif` output is produced (rather than separate files per flag).
 In batch mode, a `mosaic_kelp_map_masked.tif` is also created.